k-explorer/blog_src/content/posts/getting-started-with-homebrew.md

 date: 2021-04-26T16:08:06-07:00
 draft: false
 tags:
- - software
+ - Software
 ---

 [Homebrew][1] is a popular package manager which has the ability to install almost any application or software in existence.
 To start using Homebrew, you&'ll have to open the **command line**, which is the "Terminal" app or program on Mac and Linux and "command.exe" on Windows.

 ![ZSH on a Mac](/blog/images/shell.png)

 Once in the application or program shown above, type the following command, and hit Return:

 {{< highlight bash >}}